Filip Hrgović: Early career

-Two months after his victory over Kartozia, Hrgović was scheduled to fight Rydell Booker for the vacant IBF International Heavyweight title o November 7, 2020, at the Seminole Hard Rock Hotel & Casino, in Hollywood, Florida, in his return to the United States.
+Two months after his victory over Kartozia, Hrgović was scheduled to fight Rydell Booker for the vacant IBF International Heavyweight title on 7 November 2020, at the Seminole Hard Rock Hotel & Casino, in Hollywood, Florida, in his return to the United States.
 Hrgović entered the bout as a –10000 betting favorite, while most odds-makers had Booker at +1400.
 He justified his role as the betting favorite, stopping Booker with a flurry of punches in the fifth round.

 Following Hrgović's victory over Booker, Michael Hunter called for a fight between the two, claiming he had asked for the fight numerous times before.
 Although the fight didn't materialize at the time, IBF announced in February 2021 that the #5 ranked Hrgović and #4 ranked Hunter would fight to determine who would be the mandatory challenger for Anthony Joshua’s heavyweight title.
-The organization gave both fighters until February 26, 2021, to accept the bout.
-Both fighters accepted the fight, although the time and place of it weren't immediately revealed, as they were to be determined after a bidding took place on April 6, 2021.
+The organization gave both fighters until 26 February 2021, to accept the bout.
+Both fighters accepted the fight, although the time and place of it weren't immediately revealed, as they were to be determined after a bidding took place on 6 April 2021.
 The bidding was later postponed.
 The purse bid was eventually won by Eddie Hearn’s Matchroom Boxing, who bid $606,666 for the fight, with a 60–40 split in favor of Hunter.
 Hunter withdrew from the bout following the purse bid.

-As the Hunter fight failed to pan out, Hrgović was instead scheduled to defend his IBF International Heavyweight Title against the undefeated Marko Radonjic on September 10, 2021, at Wörthersee Stadion in Klagenfurt, Austria.
+As the Hunter fight failed to pan out, Hrgović was instead scheduled to defend his IBF International Heavyweight Title against the undefeated Marko Radonjic on 10 September 2021, at Wörthersee Stadion in Klagenfurt, Austria.
 Hrgović thoroughly dominated his opponent, knocking him down seven times before Radonjić retired from the bout after the third round.
-Hrgović made his second IBF International heavyweight title defense against Scott Alexander at the MGM Grand Las Vegas in Las Vegas, United States on December 4, 2021.
+Hrgović made his second IBF International heavyweight title defense against Scott Alexander at the MGM Grand Las Vegas in Las Vegas, United States on 4 December 2021.
 The bout was set for the undercard of a DAZN card headlined by Devin Haney and Joseph Diaz.
 On November 30, five days before the fight, it was announced that Alexander had withdrawn from the fight and would be replaced by Emir Ahmatović.
 Hrgović won the fight by technical knockout, 30 seconds into the third round.
 Prior to the stoppage, he knocked Ahmetović down twice towards the end of the second round.